hetalang/hetalang.github.io/docs/compatibility.md

 __Example:__

-If you use HetaSimulator.jl v0.7.1, it uses internally the heta-compiler v0.9.0, and follows the Heta language specifications v0.5.0.
+If you use HetaSimulator.jl v0.7.1, it uses internally heta-compiler v0.9.0, and follows the Heta language specifications v0.5.0.